 Accessories 🪞

-This is really up to you.
+This is really up to you and your own personal style.
 Here are some of my suggestions for cute things that take up little room.
 Don’t pack them all!
-You will pick up local trinkets along your travels

-- Rings (not expensive)
+- Rings (inexpensive)

 - Fabric headband